System Design & Architecture

 Picture taken from SOS

 Shelter animal outcomes is a knowledge competition hosted by kaggle.
 My goal was to learn and get familiarized with the different techniques, methods and tools required to solve classification problems.
-In my adventures I used pandas, matplotlib, seaborn, jupyter and scikit-learn.
-The goal of this competition is to predict the outcome of a cat or a dog, given it’s age, gender(also whether spayed/neutered or not), breed, color.
+Throughout this journey, I utilized pandas, matplotlib, seaborn, jupyter and scikit-learn.
+The goal of this competition is to predict the outcome of a cat or a dog, based on its age, gender(also whether spayed/neutered or not), breed, color.
 The outcomes are return-to-owner, adoption, transfer, euthanasia and died.
 In some cases we are provided with outcome subtypes too.

 All my work related to this can be found in this github repository, it houses my jupyter notebooks.